KML Layers

 When the general tools of Google Maps are not enough, you can always turn to KML layers (opens new window) in order to "kick it up a notch".
 Within the context of a KML layer, the options to decorate a map are practically boundless.

-There are a few tools for creating a KML layer, here's the official Google resource:
+There are a few tools for creating KML layers, here's the official Google resource:

 However you go about creating your KML layer, it's easy to apply it to an existing map...